SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

 Defining the class
 ------------------

-cumulusci provides some base classes that are a good starting point for your page object.
+CumulusCI provides some base classes that are a good starting point for your page object.
 In this case we're writing a keyword that works on the listing page, so we want our class to inherit from the ``ListingPage`` class.